 If the company is acting as a holding company or passive investment company, then the role of the nominee director will be relatively straight-forward.
 However, if the company is carrying on an active trading business, then the level of responsibility increases substantially.

 Australian laws place a number of onerous responsibilities on a company director.
 There are over 700 laws in Australia that can make a director personally responsible for the obligations and liabilities of the company.
-For this reasons people will not take on the role of a nominee director lightly, particularly for trading companies.
+For this reason people will not take on the role of a nominee director lightly, particularly for trading companies.

 A professional nominee director will require processes and procedures to be in place to ensure the company remains solvent and complies with all relevant local laws.
-A professional nominee director will be able to assist you put these processes and procedures in place.
+A professional nominee director will be able to assist you to put these processes and procedures in place.